adhusch/ApproXON/README.md

 # ApproXON
-Approximation to E-Field Activation Tresholds given by the Axonal Activation Model of Åstrom et al, see Whitepaper
+Approximation to E-Field Activation Tresholds given by the Axonal Activation Model of (Åstr\H{o}m et al, 2015): see Whitepaper

 *Daniele Proverbio, Andreas Husch, "ApproXON: Heuristic Approximation to the E-Field-Threshold for Deep Brain Stimulation Volume-of-Tissue-Activated Estimation